 - depression of the central nervous system demonstrated by signs ranging from sleep to coma, - respiratory problems, - cardiovascular problems, hypotension and shock leading to renal failure and death.

-In case of overdose remove ingested veterinary medicinal product from the stomach, for example by lavage.
-Activated charcoal may be given.
-Offer respiratory support.
+In case of overdose remove ingested veterinary medicinal product from the stomach and give respiratory and cardiovascular support as necessary.